cerner/fhir.cerner.com/content/soarian/dstu2/diagnostic/diagnostic-report.md

 _Implementation Notes_

 * The API returns qualifying results dated within the implicit or explicitly defined date query parameter.
 For response time, response may be limited to 1000 records.
 For any non-null response, the API will provide the informational message including the record dates included in the response.
 This informational message may be augmented with further detail if noted below.
+* The API will return reports with a status of `final` and `corrected`.
+It will not return reports marked as `entered-in-error`.
 * The Narrative includes additional information pertaining to the results, and should be shown to the user to ensure completeness of clinical content and context.

 ### Parameters